 How does it work?

-Alvin moves around using six reversible thrusters: three that move the submersible backward and forward, two for up and down movement, and one for turning.
+Alvin moves around using seven reversible thrusters: three that move the submersible backward and forward, two for up and down movement, and two for lateral movement/turning.
 The combination lets Alvin's skilled pilots fly the sub through the rugged topography of the seafloor, hover above it, or come to rest on the bottom.

-Because there is no light in the deep sea, the submersible carries 12 metal halide and LED lights to illuminate the bottom.
+Because there is no light in the deep sea, the submersible carries multiple LED lights to illuminate the bottom.
 Two hydraulic, robotic arms manipulate equipment and collect samples.
-A sample basket mounted on the front of the submersible can carry up to 1,000 pounds of equipment including sediment corers, temperature probes, water samplers, biological suction samplers ("slurp samplers") and insulated storage chambers.
+A sample basket mounted on the front of the submersible can carry up to 400 pounds of equipment including sediment corers, temperature probes, water samplers, biological suction samplers, and insulated storage chambers.

 It takes about two hours for Alvin to dive to its maximum depth and another two to return to the surface.
-That leaves four or five hours for work on the bottom - time that scientists cram full of photography, observations, sampling, and experiments.
+That leaves four to six hours for work on the bottom - time that scientists cram full of photography, observations, sampling, and experiments.

 » Alvin Interactive Guide

 Alvin is 7 m long, 3.7 m tall and 2.6 m wide (23.1 x 12.1 x 8.4 feet), and weighs 20.4 metric tons (45,000 lbs).
 Full speed ahead is 3.4 km/hr (2 knots), but Alvin usually cruises at 0.8 km/hr (0.5 knot).
 Dives usually last less than 10 hours, but the sub carries enough oxygen to let a 3-person crew breathe for three days.
 Operating costs, including support from R/V Atlantis, are about $45,000 per day.